 When asked to write it in words, I always have the children say it and write in exactly what they say.
 This is an important skill for when they work with numbers with more digits.
 Furthermore, it’s an awesome habit that will to assist them if they are having trouble.

 For expanded form, we talked about tens and ones and how we could break the number into those parts and then add them back up again.

 If children are having difficulties with this part, I do the drawing of the place value first and then go back to expanded form.

-I had actual place value blocks on hand for students who found that step hard.
+I had actual place value blocks on hand for students who found that step to be difficult.

-This activity can also be used for those children who are ready to move to 3-digit numbers as there is enough space for them to show their numbers.
+These number representation cards can also be used for those children who are ready to move to 3-digit numbers.
+There’s plenty of space for them to show their numbers.

 It is an easy way to differentiate, as all children are working on the same activity tailored to their level!